kmorris01/Data-Visualization-/README.md

 I chose to use an age range in the final storyboard type chart since the chart was more designed for dates.
 I did this by updating the original data file with age ranges in groups of 10.

 I decided to use 4 bar charts to display the visualizations, and incorporate one Pie Chart to show the magnitude of female vs male survival compared to the survived population.
 This easily demonstrates that 68% of females survived compared to only 32% of males surviving.
+I also updated the data to as shown in file titanic_data_1 to show Pclass as Lower, Middle and Upper.
+And to show the Embarked city names instead of letters.
+All of this was done based on feedback as displayed below.

 #Feedback--Titanic Charts